Updated: 3 May 2021

 - Stop and think before you post any personal information online.

 - Talk within your family about good online safety.

 - Do not access personal information via a computer which you do not control unless you are sure it is secure.

-- Stay up to date with Safety Online by visiting www.staysmartonline.gov.au.
+- Stay up to date with safety online by visiting ‘Do things safely’ on the Australian Cyber Security Centre website.

 - Use passwords that are not easily guessable and remember to change them at least twice a year.

 - Never use the same password for multiple accounts.

 # Security software generally consists of Firewall, Antivirus, Spam email and Spyware protection.